Authentication and security

 - HTTPS enforcement: All connections to FTE Tree are encrypted using HTTPS.

-- Secure session handling: Account sign-in and organization workspace sessions are separated.
-Each organization workspace uses its own protected session and must satisfy that organization's security policy.
+- Secure session handling: Account sign-in and organization workspace access are separated.
+Each organization workspace must satisfy that organization's security policy before data is shown.

 - Request protection: FTE Tree applies protections that help prevent unauthorized browser requests.